cx-olquinjica/LeNet-5/README.md

 # LeNet-5

-This repository showcases the impact of modern deep learning techniques on the original results reported by the LeNet-5 model, using the CIFAR-10 dataset.
+This repository showcases the impact of modern deep learning techniques on the original results reported by the LeNet-5 model, using the MNIST dataset.
 By exploring techniques such as regularization, optimization, and initialization,I aim to improve the model’s performance and accuracy on this challenging dataset.

 ## Introduction

 LeNet-5 is a classic convolutional neural network (CNN) architecture developed by Yann LeCun et al. It was originally designed for recognizing handwritten digits in the MNIST dataset.
-In this project,I adapt the LeNet-5 model to work with the CIFAR-10 dataset, which consists of 60,000 32x32 color images across 10 classes.

-The primary goal of this repository is to demonstrate how applying modern deep learning techniques can influence the performance of the LeNet-5 model on the more complex CIFAR-10 dataset.
+The primary goal of this repository is to demonstrate how applying modern deep learning techniques can influence the performance of the LeNet-5 model on the MNIST dataset.

 ## Dataset

-The CIFAR-10 dataset is widely used for image classification tasks.
+The MNIST dataset is widely used for image classification tasks.
 It comprises 50,000 training images and 10,000 test images, with each image belonging to one of the ten classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.

 ## Model Architecture